 While contactless allows you to make payments without a PIN, it doesn’t mean you can forget it entirely.

-Card issuers will limit the number of contactless transactions that can be made in a day or over a period of time before a PIN is requested, in order to prevent fraud.
+Card issuers only allow five consecutive contactless transactions that can be made before a PIN is requested in order to prevent fraud.

 So if you only use your card for small payments make sure you can recall the PIN to avoid getting caught out at the till.